HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 Let's look at an example map using census data.
 Why did the cartographer need to download copies of the data to their computer in order to make this map?

 #### Quick facts
-- The map is about people in NYC who have impaired mobility
+- The map is about people in NYC who have impaired mobility.
-- It argues that there should be more robust transit infrastructure to serve them
+- It argues that there should be more robust transit infrastructure to serve them.
-- It uses a combination of _two_ census variables as well as transit data to make that argument
+- It uses a combination of _two_ census variables as well as transit data to make that argument.

 ![Nice looking map of New York City showing sophisticated analysis and styling](media/1.png)